"But if anyone turns away from My reminder, his life will be a dark and narrow one..." (Qur'an, 20:124)

 Loss of or increased appetite

-In another verse, Allah has revealed that "… the earth became narrow for them, for all its great breadth, and their own selves became constricted for them and they realised that there was no refuge from Allah except in Him…" (Qur'an, 9:118)
+In another verse, Allah has revealed that "… the earth became narrow for them, for all its great breadth, and their own selves became constricted for them and they realised that there was no refuge from Allah except in Him…" (Qur'an, 9:118)"But if anyone turns away from My reminder, his life will be a dark and narrow one…" (Qur'an, 20:124)

 This "dark and narrow" life, or stress, to give it the current name, is the outcome of non-believers' failure to abide by the moral values imparted by faith.
 Today, doctors maintain that a calm and self-assured composure are essential for protection from the effects of stress.
 A calm and peaceful disposition is only possible by living according to the Qur'an.
 Indeed, it has been revealed in many verses of the Qur'an that Allah imparts "serenity" upon the believers.
 (Qur'an, 2:248, 9:26, 40, 48:4, 18) Our Lord's promise to the faithful has been revealed as follows: